PX4/PX4-user_guide/en/config_mc/pid_tuning_guide_multicopter.md

   - `MC_ACRO_Y_MAX` = 100
 - *Manual/Stabilized mode* is simpler to fly, but it is also more difficult to see if the attitude or the rate controller needs more tuning.

-In case your vehicle does not fly at all:
+If the vehicle does not fly at all:
-- If you notice strong oscillations when first trying to takeoff (to the point where it does not fly), decrease all **P** and **D** gains until it takes off.
+- If there are strong oscillations when first trying to takeoff (to the point where it does not fly), decrease all **P** and **D** gains until it takes off.
-- If on the other hand you hardly get any reaction at all to your RC commands, increase the **P** gains.
+- If the reaction to RC movement is minimal, increase the **P** gains.

 The actual tuning is roughly the same in *Manual mode* or *Acro mode*:
 You iteratively tune the **P** and **D** gains for roll and pitch, and then the **I** gain.